ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

 ---
-layout: "tutorial"
+layout: tutorial
-title: Customizing Ionic With Sass
+title: Customize Your Ionic App With Sass
+header_sub_title: Use the powerful of Sass to for more flexibility
 ---

-{{ page.title }}
+Customizing Ionic With Sass
 ====

 The core of Ionic's CSS is built using [Sass](http://sass-lang.com/), which essentially makes it easier to manage large scale CSS projects.

-Sass is a pretty powerful tool and we made sure to leverage its [variables](http://sass-lang.com/guide#variables) and [mixins](http://sass-lang.com/guide#mixins) capabilities.
-What this means to you is that you can easily achieve your desired theme by modifying existing Ionic Sass variables we've made readily customizable.
+Sass is a pretty powerful tool and we made sure to leverage its [variables](http://sass-lang.com/guide#variables) feature.
+What this means to you is that you can easily achieve your desired theme by modifying existing Ionic Sass variables which we've made easily customizable.

 Out of the box Ionic already comes with a complete CSS stylesheet already built from our default Sass files.
-If you have very little to customize it might be better just to override a few CSS properties found in the default `ionic.css` file.
-However, if you've got big plans for your theme, and/or your app will be a large project then we highly recommend using the power of Sass to simplify development.
+If you have very little to customize it might be better just stick with the default CSS file and override a few  properties.
+However, if you've got big plans for your theme, and/or your app will be a large project, then we highly recommend using the power of Sass to simplify development.

 ## Install or Upgrade Sass